laeblab/GBEX_BGI/README.md

 * libldap2-dev

-## Suggestions
-* Track individual cell line vials
-* Make a master bank table that can only be edited by a subset of users.

 ### What is this?
 This is a system for replacing excel based registration sheets with a web-based database backed solution.
 It uses Django as the backend and a custom REACT based frontend.